rizsotto/Bear/README.md

 variables might not work.
 (I don't know any build tool which does that, but please let me know if you do.)

+### Build with multiple architecture support

+Multilib is one of the solutions allowing users to run applications built for various application binary interfaces (ABIs) of the same architecture.
+The most common use of multilib is to run 32-bit applications on 64-bit kernel.

+For OSX this is not an issue.
+The build commands from previous section will work, Bear will intercept compiler calls for 32-bit and 64-bit applications.

+For Linux, a small tune is needed at build time.
+Need to compile `libear.so` libray for 32-bit and for 64-bit too.
+Then install these libraries to the OS preferred multilib directories.
+And replace the `libear.so` path default value with a single path, which matches both.
+(The match can be achieved by the `$LIB` token expansion from the dynamic loader.
+See `man ld.so` for more.)

+Debian derivatives are using `lib/i386-linux-gnu` and `lib/x86_64-linux-gnu`, while many other distributions are simple `lib` and `lib64`.
+Here comes an example build script to install a multilib capable Bear.
+It will install Bear under `/opt/bear` on a non Debian system.

+    (cd ~/build32; cmake "$BEAR_SOURCE_DIR" -DCMAKE_C_COMPILER_ARG1="-m32"; VERBOSE=1 make all;)
+    (cd ~/build64; cmake "$BEAR_SOURCE_DIR" -DCMAKE_C_COMPILER_ARG1="-m64"; VERBOSE=1 make all;)
+    sed -e 's:@DEFAULT_PRELOAD_FILE@:/opt/bear/$LIB/libear.so:g' "$BEAR_SOURCE_DIR/bear/main.py.in" > ~/build32/bear.py"
+    sudo install -m 0644 ~/build32/libear/libear.so /opt/bear/lib/libear.so
+    sudo install -m 0644 ~/build64/libear/libear.so /opt/bear/lib64/libear.so
+    sudo install -m 0555 "$HOME/build32/bear.py" /opt/bear/bin/bear

+To check you installation, install `lit` and run the test suite.

+    PATH=/opt/bear/bin:$PATH lit -v test
+    PATH=/opt/bear/bin:$PATH lit -v test -DMULTILIB=true

 ### Empty compilation database on OS X Captain or Fedora

 Security extension/modes on different operating systems might disable library